Bacondish2023/model_compiler_for_papyrusrt/doc/user_guide/how_to_integrate_the_model_compiler.md

 # How to Integrate the Model Compiler for Papyrus-RT into Your Project

-In this document, let's learn about integration using sample project as an exmaple.
+In this document, let's learn about integration using exmaple project as an exmaple.

 ## Overview

 Let's see a diagram below.
-It is overview of sample project on this repository about model-compile which includes codegen and build script generation.
+It is overview of exmaple project on this repository about model-compile which includes codegen and build script generation.
 Compile and link(ordinary build) are not included in the diagram.